Community event and activity support fund

 Who is the fund aimed at?

-This money is to support community groups and smaller grassroots organisations in Glasgow and in outlying communties in the Highlands, especially connecting with new audiences.
+This money is to support community groups and smaller grassroots organisations in Scotland, especially connecting with new audiences.
 We anticipate it being used for activities that spread awareness, build capacity, help people to take action, and that contribute to building and growing the movement of climate activists (in the widest possible sense of that word).
-Our focus is on spreading the word in Glasgow, to engage new audiences in advance of COP coming to the city, and to those in outlying areas of Scotland.
+Our focus is on creating an inspiring and accessible range of events during Climate Fringe Week 18-26 September.

 - Groups in outlying areas of Scotland, where they will have less access to take part in COP-related activities in Glasgow.